Leasey.AI

 Common Migration Risks and Mitigation Strategies

-Data migration for property management CRM scalability typically involves transferring 10TB or more of tenant records, lease agreement and rent payment records managed in prior CRM systems, and historical financial data.
+Data migration for property management CRM scalability typically involves transferring 10TB or more of tenant records.
+This includes lease agreement and rent payment records managed in prior CRM systems, as well as historical financial data.
 Property management teams should plan for timelines 15–30% longer than vendor estimates, particularly when source systems have inconsistent data structures or legacy file formats.
 Budgeting $5,000–$25,000 for professional migration services reduces the risk of data loss, field mapping errors, and compliance record gaps during the transition period.

 Data Quality and Accuracy Issues

-Large-scale CRM migrations frequently surface data quality problems including duplicate tenant records, formatting inconsistencies between source fields and destination schemas, and missing required field mappings.
+Large-scale CRM migrations frequently surface data quality problems.
+These problems include duplicate tenant records, formatting inconsistencies between source fields and destination schemas, and missing required field mappings.
 Organizations should begin source data cleanup 3–6 months before the migration start date to reduce error rates during the actual transfer.
-Establishing a data governance policy before migration — defining who owns each record type and what constitutes a valid record — significantly reduces cleanup effort and migration rework.
+Establishing a data governance policy before migration significantly reduces cleanup effort and migration rework by defining record ownership and valid record criteria.

 Strategies for Phased Data Transition